kristianmandrup/graph-schema-json-writer/Readme.md

           Gender.ts
 ```

-Note: The Source File writer has not yet been fully tested, but should include enough building blocks to make it easy to write your own solution in any case ;)
+Note: The `SourceFileWriter` has not yet been fully tested.
+It should however include enough building blocks to write your own solution in any case ;)

 ## Use cases